ricky8k/Grapejuice-on-Arch/README.md

 Then you're all set!
 Now, head on over to [Patching](https://github.com/ricky8k/Grapejuice-on-Arch#Patching) to patch the Wine compatibility layer in order for Roblox to run properly.

 ## Patching
 In order for Roblox to be playable under Linux, we'll have to patch the Wine compatibility layer.
-Doing so will fix UI issues and mouse locking with the program.
+Doing so will fix UI issues, unexpected crashes, and mouse locking with the program.

 ### SteamOS
 > Note: These commands are not tested, so I cannot tell if they will work.
 Should these commands fail, head on over to [Manjaro/Arch](https://github.com/ricky8k/Grapejuice-on-Arch#ManjaroArch-2).